MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

 2. Based on your reading of the **InitialInvestigation** document, add and describe a model class for comments in **Table 1: MVC Model** using the following information:
     - Class name: **Comment**
     - Description: **The comment model class represents a comment that authenticated users can add to photos.
 This enables users to discuss others’ photos.
-Each comment is associated with just one photo**
+Each comment is associated with just one photo.**

 3. In **Table 1: MVC Model**, add a property using the following information:
     - Class name: **Comment**